ansys/ansys-sphinx-theme/doc/source/user-guide/options.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To suppress the entire secondary sidebar for a single RST page without changing
-the ``conf.py` file`, add the following metadata at the very top of the file:
+the ``conf.py`` file, add the following metadata at the very top of the file:

 .. code:: rst